maeda6uiui/Mechtatel/README.md

 ## Currently working on

-- Create a module for each platform (e.g. `mechtatel-natives-windows`) and pack required binaries in it

 ## Todo

 - Implement functionality to run `mechtatel-core` via YAML definitions<br>i.e. Load and manipulate resources according to the procedure defined in a YAML file